gislaveds-kommun/mediabevararen/readme.md

 The excel file default_sample_pages.xlsx needs to have the following information:

-The first column named **Webbadress** containing the url to be crawled
+The first column named **Webbadress** containing the url to be crawled.

-The second column named **Webbsida** containing a short description of the url and the program puts it into the FGS node webbsida.
+The second column named **Webbsida** containing a short description of the url.
+The program puts it into the FGS node webbsida.

 ### Sample excel file for basemetadata ###